cgeyskens/phd/ip-proteomics/docs/notes.md

- V- Gene ontology analysis plots of GPR37L1 IP proteins, use as background the whole mouse proteome V- Heatmap of GPR37L1 IP membrane proteins that are interesting (substitute of the Line plots) X Crossreference VCAM1 and GPR37L1 IP datasets with the in silico PPI datasets.
+ V- Gene ontology analysis plots of GPR37L1 IP proteins, use as background the whole mouse proteome V- Heatmap of GPR37L1 IP membrane proteins that are interesting (substitute of the Line plots) V-Crossreference VCAM1 and GPR37L1 IP datasets with the in silico PPI datasets.
+ - try reactome like Dan
+ - try STRING analysis
+ - in UniProt filtering, do not include when cell membrane: peripheral protein